Food Truck Insurance: Cost & Coverage

 - Entertainment: Do you serve at festivals or concerts?

-- Deductible: Deductibles are like copays—the higher the deductible, the lower the premium.
+- Deductible: Deductibles are like co-pays—the higher the deductible, the lower the premium.

 - Additional insureds: Sometimes, clients will request they be added as insured to your policy; some companies do this for free.
 Others charge a fee of around $100 per request.

-Food Truck Insurance Policies Coverage
+Food Truck Insurance Coverage

-The most common food truck insurance policies include commercial auto, general liability, commercial property, BOP, and workers’ compensation.
+The most common food truck insurance policies include commercial auto, commercial property, general liability, BOP, and workers’ compensation.

 Beyond the minimum liability, as a food truck owner, you should consider: